Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLinesAroundModuleBody.md

 ## Description

-This cops checks if empty lines around the bodies of modules match the configuration.
+This rule checks if empty lines around the bodies of modules match the configuration.

-### Example
+## Examples

 ```ruby
 EnforcedStyle: empty_lines